NCR Co. (NYSE:NCR) Receives Consensus Rating of “Buy” from Analysts

-Shares of NCR Co.
-(NYSE:NCR) have received an average recommendation of “Buy” from the nine ratings firms that are currently covering the company, Marketbeat reports.
-One investment analyst has rated the stock with a hold rating and seven have given a buy rating to the company.
-The average 12 month target price among analysts that have covered the stock in the last year is $44.33.
+NCR Co.
+(NYSE:NCR) has earned a consensus recommendation of “Buy” from the nine research firms that are presently covering the firm, Marketbeat.com reports.
+One equities research analyst has rated the stock with a hold rating and seven have issued a buy rating on the company.
+The average 12 month price target among brokers that have issued a report on the stock in the last year is $44.33.

-A number of research analysts recently commented on the stock.
-Morgan Stanley raised their price objective on shares of NCR from $53.00 to $62.00 and gave the company an “overweight” rating in a research note on Monday, May 10th.
-Wells Fargo & Company raised their price objective on shares of NCR from $50.00 to $55.00 and gave the company an “overweight” rating in a research note on Tuesday, April 20th.
-Benchmark raised their price objective on shares of NCR from $44.00 to $52.00 and gave the company a “buy” rating in a research note on Wednesday, April 28th.
-Finally, Oppenheimer raised their price objective on shares of NCR from $45.00 to $50.00 and gave the company an “outperform” rating in a research note on Wednesday, April 28th.
+Several research analysts recently issued reports on NCR shares.
+Benchmark increased their price target on shares of NCR from $44.00 to $52.00 and gave the stock a “buy” rating in a report on Wednesday, April 28th.
+Morgan Stanley increased their price target on shares of NCR from $53.00 to $62.00 and gave the stock an “overweight” rating in a report on Monday, May 10th.
+Oppenheimer upped their target price on shares of NCR from $45.00 to $50.00 and gave the stock an “outperform” rating in a research report on Wednesday, April 28th.
+Finally, Wells Fargo & Company upped their target price on shares of NCR from $50.00 to $55.00 and gave the stock an “overweight” rating in a research report on Tuesday, April 20th.

+In related news, COO Owen J. Sullivan sold 102,267 shares of the firm’s stock in a transaction that occurred on Wednesday, May 19th.
+The shares were sold at an average price of $47.29, for a total transaction of $4,836,206.43.
+Following the sale, the chief operating officer now owns 259,615 shares in the company, valued at $12,277,193.35.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, EVP Adrian Button sold 8,812 shares of the stock in a transaction that occurred on Monday, May 3rd.
+The stock was sold at an average price of $45.80, for a total transaction of $403,589.60.
+3.00% of the stock is currently owned by company insiders.

 NCR Corporation provides software and services worldwide.
 It operates through Banking, Retail, Hospitality, and Telecommunications and Technology segments.
 The Banking segment offers managed services and ATM-as-a-Service that allow banks to run their end-to-end ATM channels; software, services, and hardware, including interactive teller machines (ITM), as well as recycling, multi-function, and cash dispense ATMs; and digital banking solutions for financial institution's consumer and business customers.